Thurstag/survaillant-ais/README.md

 In the summary mode, monsters and players are on the same level and other elements are on another level.
 Every entity and its states are represented with a unique value.

+### Real

+In the real mode, monsters and players are on the same level and other elements are on another level.
+Every entity are represented only if they are visible with a unique value.
+Monster spawns and chest spawns are represented with the same values.

 ### Exhaustive

 In exhaustive mode, walls are on a level, players are on a level, monsters are on a level,